 With expectations for marketing departments and their technological capabilities reaching new heights, what can be done to increase your marketing department’s flexibility without any increase in your budget?

-As the market and consumer behavior fluctuates, you have to be ready to change course at a moment’s notice.
+As the market and consumer behavior fluctuate, you have to be ready to change course at a moment’s notice.
 This means your marketing department should be as lean and flexible as possible.
 But how can you do this without making huge sacrifices?
 It’s simple — in theory, at least.
 Any functions that distract from this overarching goal should be outsourced to save managerial time and money.

 Think of all the functions your marketing department fulfills in-house.
 There’s a good chance that not all of these functions are contributing to your competitive advantage.
 If you isolate these time-consuming, low-level functions and outsource them to a subscription workforce, you can increase your flexibility without increasing costs.
 In fact, you will likely save 50% to 70% in payroll expenses and free up managerial time that can now be spent on more deeply understanding your customers.